hpe-dev-incubator/hpe-dev-portal/content/blog/hpe-greenlake-for-private-cloud-enterprise-glpce-deploying-and-scaling-traditional-applications.md

 The real advantage that HPE GreenLake for Private Cloud Enterprise delivers lies in its ability to deploy essential components like Tier 0 (top or external tier) and Tier 1 (middle or distribution tier) routers, load balancers, and firewalls.
 This ability enables customers to seamlessly establish a three-tier application in the private cloud environment, ensuring robustness and efficiency in their operations.
 Beyond this, HPE GreenLake for Private Cloud Enterprise empowers customers to construct a comprehensive blueprint of a three-tier application, leveraging it for consistent and repeatable deployments.
 This approach not only simplifies deployment challenges but also enhances the efficiency and reliability of deploying traditional three-tier applications in a cloud environment.

 ![Figure 1: A Traditional n-tier application to be hosted on Virtual Machine Service](/img/a-traditional-n-tier-application-to-be-hosted-on-virtual-machine-service.png "Figure 1: A Traditional n-tier application to be hosted on Virtual Machine Service")

-Figure 1: A Traditional n-tier application to be hosted on Virtual Machine Service
+> > <span style="color:grey; font-family:Arial; font-size:1em">Figure 1: A Traditional n-tier application to be hosted on Virtual Machine Service </span>

 By integrating these capabilities, HPE GreenLake for Private Cloud Enterprise stands out as a solution that not only supports the deployment of traditional applications but also underscores the advancements in modern applications, ensuring seamless cloud transitions and robust integration.
 It adeptly positions enterprises to navigate the intricate waters of technological evolution, ensuring they remain at the forefront of innovation and operational efficiency.